TBSSvis: Visual Analytics for Temporal Blind Source Separation: Related Work

 \subsection{VA for Construction and Comparison of Models}

 Sedlmair et al. \cite{sedlmair2014} devise a framework for visual parameter analysis of models, but when applied, analysts still have to make themselves familiar with the solution space.
-As there is often no a-priori goal, model construction can to a large part be characterized as exploratory analysis.
+As there is often no a-priori goal, model construction can be characterized as exploratory analysis.

 VA has supported the construction of different kinds of models such as linear regression \cite{zhao2014}, logistic regression \cite{dingen2019}, time series \cite{bogl2013}, dimension reduction \cite{anand2012}, or classification \cite{choo2010} and also related tasks like variable selection \cite{krause2014}.